james5101/git-101/README.md

 git commit - saves a snapshot to the project history at a given time.
 Anything added with with git add will become a part of the snapshot

-git status - shoes status of changes
+git status - shows status of changes

 git branch - shows the branches being worked on locally